 RELATED: How to Tell What Breed Is My Dog

-Their coat can be black/gray, red/gray or wolf/gray.
-These are a great option for people who love the wolf look but do not love the idea of having a dog that is at least 50% wolf.
+Their coat can be black/gray, red/gray, or wolf/gray.
+These are great options for people who love the wolf look but do not love the idea of having a dog that is at least 50% wolf.

 Northern Inuit Dogs

 The original dogs used to create this breed were wolf-dog hybrids that were bred by Inuit people.

 These original dogs were then mixed with German Shepherds, Malamutes, and Siberian Huskies.

 Technically, there was some wolf in these dogs back in the early 1980s but no wolf blood has been added since.

 They are considered domestic dogs and bred like any other purebred dog, although they are not a registered breed yet.